Virtual-Protocol/tao-vpsubnet/README.md

 ## Mechanism
 ![mechanism](docs/images/a2a-mechanism.png)
-1. **Subnet owner:** Virtual Protocol as the subnet owner, creates the modules for miners and validators to train and evaluate the generated animation.
+1. **Subnet owner:** Virtuals Protocol as the subnet owner, creates the modules for miners and validators to train and evaluate the generated animation.
 Subnet Owner also decides on the parameters involved in evaluating the animation’s performance.
 2. **Miners:** Generate animations with A2A models using reference models or other models.
 3. **Validators:** Provide audio prompts to miners and evaluate the submitted animation from miners based on the parameters suggested by the subnet owner.
 4. **Bittensor protocol:** Aggregate weights using Yuma Consensus and determine the final weights and allocation ratios for each miner and validator.